 As you try to walk through the crossroads without being run over you can easily miss a circular balustrade in the road, in front of the Trianon theatre, which surrounds some ancient stones.

 These are the ‘Cippo a Forcella’; tufo blocks that formed part of the original Greek walls.
 (A cippus is a small low pillar used in ancient Romans and Greeks as a landmark.)
 When Neapolitans want to say something is very old they use the expression “Sta’ cosa s’arricorda o’ Cipp’ a Furcella” (‘this thing remembers the Cippo a Forcella’).

-Just around the corner in Piazetta Forcella on Via Egiziaca a Forcella is the Fontana Della Scapigliata which has a couple of funky features.
+Just around the corner in Piazetta Forcella on Via Egiziaca a Forcella is the Fontana Della Scapigliata which has a couple of funny features.